uoracs/talapas2-knowledge-base/docs/storage/transferring_data/globus/login.md

 ![Duck ID Login](../../../../../assets/images/globus_uo_shibb.png)

-The Globus landing zone page is the File Manager page.
+The Globus landing zone page is the File Manager.

 ![Globus File Manager Page](../../../../../assets/images/globus_default_filemanager.png)

-**Note:** It is best to disconnect from the UO VPN when using Globus.
+**_Note:_** It is best to disconnect from the UO VPN when using Globus.